 The Robot Agent (UiPath.Agent.exe, Robot Tray) is the actual user interface of the Robot.
 It is a WPF application which displays the available jobs in a system tray window.
-As a client of the Robot service, it can request to start or stop jobs, and change settings through a WCF channel, based on user input.
+As a client of the Robot service, it can request to start or stop jobs, and change settings through an IPC protocol, based on user input.

 After you install and run the Robot, an icon is displayed in the system tray.
 Clicking this icon displays the Robot Agent, while right-clicking it brings up the Options menu.

 - View all the available automation processes: